stowball/hucssley/README.md

 ##### Custom class name

-By passing a map to `$property`, the map's key becomes the core class name, and the map's value becomes the CSS property.
+By passing a map to `$property`, the map’s key becomes the core class name, and the map’s value becomes the CSS property.

 ```scss
 @include hu-classes((fac: align-content), $hu-align-content-modules, $hu-align-content-types);